duangsuse-valid-projects/Share/HTMLs/renju_spaceship/README.md

 - Move this.firedAt into updated.time
 - Replace (w,h) related double-init with check event-arg in canvasResize
 - Extract ALL "ASTEROIDS" const-string prefix
+- Remove unused L142 totalEnemies and its update code in updateEnemyIndex()
+- Remove buggy mokey-patch case " ": fireAt=1 at L247
+- Remove unnecessary if()for() at L556
+- Make ALL element tree creation using `el(tagName,confs,childs)` at L285